alexhayes/eater/docs/usage.rst

     class Request(Model):
         """
-        Represents, as a Python object, the JSON data required by the API.
+        Represents, as a Python object, the JSON request required by the API.
         """
         in_print = BooleanType()